 Hello!
 I am Johannes a 40-year-old Kindergarten educator with two young daughters and a black cat.

-I try to live a sustainable lifestyle which enables me to have a lot of free time with my two girls and be an example for them about caring about this planet.
+I try to live a sustainable lifestyle which means crazy much work but also enables me to have a lot of time outdoors around my two girls and be an example for them about caring about this planet.

 We live in a very, very big, ca. 250 years old farm house.
-We have a big garden with a natural brook running through and some chicken and ducks.
+We have a big garden with a natural brook running through and some chicken.
 The house is located right on the famous St. James's Path/ the Road to Santiago at the edge of the beautiful Black Forest Natural Park, between Horb am Neckar and Freudenstadt in the south of Germany.

 I have that enormous big house (900m²) and at the moment only less than one quarter of it can be used for living.
 My dream is to repair it and make step by step a place for exchange and living of people who are into, music, art, traditional building, philosophy, and for cultural and international exchange.
 This is my dream for the future, but first the house needs to be repaired.
 I'm grateful for any help here.
-Very often people help in the household or garden and by that help me to find the time to go on with the big building projects on the house.
+Very often people help in the household or garden and assist me with the building projects in the house.

 Proyectos de construcción y bricolaje